Why use a copywriter for your website?

 - Set pricing and deadlines and revision chances up front.

-- Some copywriters will have a contract you can sign, or you can draw one up.
+- Some copywriters will have a contract you can sign or draw up.
 Some work without a contract.
-In this case, it is a good idea to get the main points such as agreed price, amount and deadlines in an email so you have something in writing.
+In this case, getting the main points, such as the agreed price, amount and deadlines, in an email is a good idea so you have something in writing.

-- If you want the copywriter to include certain information or keywords in the copy make sure you provide these at the beginning.
+- If you want the copywriter to include certain information or keywords in the copy, ensure you provide these at the beginning.
 This can be particularly important if your product or service is technical or needs specific wording.
 For example, if you are a lawyer or an accountant.